About the AEC

 Egerton Ryerson Plaque Unveiling

 The plaque was first unveiled in January 2018.
 The Aboriginal Education Council, the Office of the Vice-President, Equity and Community Inclusion, and the TMU community, including students, were involved in the formal installation at a public event on June 25, held on Gould Street beneath the statue.

 The plaque reads:

 "This plaque serves as a reminder of Toronto Metropolitan University's commitment to moving forward in the spirit of truth and reconciliation.
 Egerton Ryerson is widely known for his contributions to Ontario's public educational system.
-As Chief Superintendent of Education, Toronto Met's recommendations were instrumental in the design and implementation of the Indian Residential School System.
+As Chief Superintendent of Education, TMU's recommendations were instrumental in the design and implementation of the Indian Residential School System.
 In 2015, the Truth and Reconciliation Commission reported that children in the schools were subjected to unthinkable abuse and neglect, to medical experimentation, punishment for the practice of cultures or languages and death.
 The aim of the Residential School System was cultural genocide."

 2018 Alanis Obomsawin | Filmmaker, artist and activist